-If the initial buffer load is periodic with a period that divides N, the tone has a pitch that corresponds to the periodicity of the buffer load, which is a harmonic of N. This harmonic trick is implemented by filling

-STFD2/WAV STAN 3411 DEL/A (S80-20) -54-83/01/27 half (or third, quarter, ...) of the buffer with randomness, then duplicating those samples to fill the rest of the buffer.
-Since short buffers (small N) decay much faster than long buffers, this provides a way to lengthen high-pitched notes.
-The decay-stretching method mentioned below is an additional more general, more powerful, and more time-intensive method for achieving the same result.
+If the initial buffer load is periodic with a period that divides N, the tone has a pitch that corresponds to the 20 periodicity of the buffer load, which is a harmonic of N. This harmonic trick is implemented by filling half (or third, quarter, ...) of the buffer with randomness, then duplicating those samples to fill the rest of the buffer.
+Since short buffers (small N) decay much faster than 25 long buffers, this provides a way to lengthen highpitched notes, and efficiently simulates the guitarist's technique of playing "harmonics".